coreygirard/swarm/README.md

        (b,a+b) -> fibonacci
 ```

-Any number of other inputs can be defined, sent to via the `.` command, for example `agent.input`
+Any number of other inputs can be defined, sent to via the `.` command, for example `agent.input`.
+Sending data to the function name itself, ie `-> agent` is equivalent to sending to the `.run` subagent, ie `-> agent.run`

 ```